thindil/bob/README.md

 If you have all the required packages, navigate to the main directory(where this file is) to compile:

-* Easiest way to compile the program is use Gnat Programming Studio included in GNAT.
+* The easiest way to compile the program is use Gnat Programming Studio included in GNAT.
 Just run GPS, select *bob.gpr* as a project file and select option `Build All`.

 * If you prefer using console: in main source code directory type